mithi/hexy/README.md

     ...
 ```

-Also equally important is the range of motion of each `Joint` which I've defined in line `87` of the `Leg` class
+Also equally important is the range of motion of each `Joint` which I've defined in line `87` of the `Leg` class.
 The ankle has a range of motion from `-90 to 90` while the hip and knee's range is `-45, 45` and `-50, 50` respectively.
 I have a  knee leeway of 10 degrees.
 Change these as you see fit.
 ```